dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 irb(main):020> yoshi.eat(:apple)
 => #<Double "Yoshi">
 ```
-This type of null object is known as a black hole; it responds to any message sent to it, and always returns itself.
+This type of null object is known as a black hole; <b>it responds to any message sent to it, and always returns itself.</b>

 ```ruby
 irb(main):021> yoshi.eat(:apple).then_shoot(:shell).then_stomp